 Jenna Ahn served as a volunteer social worker at Farm of the Child, a children’s home in Honduras.
 Most recently, she worked in community-based learning at Santa Clara University’s Ignatian Center while consulting on a startup initiative focused on providing sustainable and affordable housing options in developing countries.
 She holds a BA in theology and pre-health studies from Notre Dame, and speaks Spanish and Korean.
-Jenna is the recipient of a Coca-Cola Global Affairs Fellowship.
+As a master of global affairs student, Jenna was the recipient of a Coca-Cola Global Affairs Fellowship.

 The students bring a wealth of professional experience in international development, education, peacebuilding, environmental conservation, human rights, humanitarian assistance, journalism, and other fields.
 All students in the class have received fellowships thanks to a number of generous families, as well as foundation support and funding from institutes and the University more widely.